Hugo-Toledo/Stat-R-UNIPD/README.md

 # :clipboard: Applied-Statistics-R-UNIPD

-The overall course goal is to give the participants knowledge on statistical methods and data analysis, with particular emphasis on the application of Analysis of Variance techniques using R software.
+The overall course goal is to give the participants knowledge on statistical methods and data analysis, with particular emphasis on the application techniques using R software.

 Professors:

 * Alessio Cecchinato, :e-mail: alessio.cecchinato@unipd.it
+* Roberto Mantovani, :e-mail: roberto.mantovani@unipd.it
+* Cristina Sartori, :e-mail: cristina.sartori@unipd.it
-* Hugo Toledo, :e-mail: hugooswaldo.toledoalvarado@phd.unipd.it
+* Hugo Toledo, :e-mail: hugooswaldo.toledoalvarado@phd.unipd.it or h.toledo.a@gmail.com

 Class meets: February 6, 7 & 8 from 9:00am to 12:00pm, at Aula 12 Pentagono.